lollilol/linux-minecraft-server-startscript/README.md

 ## Overview
 Features:
-+ Start, stop and reload your minecraft server (reload works only on minecraft 1.12+)
++ Start, stop and reload your minecraft server (reload works only on minecraft 1.12+ or on every spigot server)
-+ You dont need any start.sh in your minecraft folder!
-Only a startable minecraft server.
++ You only need the script the folder! it automatically downloads newest spigot.jar!
 + currently im supporting only Debian 8 with Java 8. (but of course you can use it on other systems, and with newer or older java.)

 ## Downloads